electron/electron/docs/api/browser-window.md

 ### `win.devToolsWebContents()`

-Get the `WebContents` of devtools for this window.
+Get the `WebContents` of DevTools for this window.

-**Note:** Users should never store this object because it may become `null` when the devtools has been closed.
+**Note:** Users should never store this object because it may become `null` when the DevTools has been closed.

 ### `win.id()`